Damirbek05/FlappyBird/README.md

 This is a simple implementation of the classic Flappy Bird game in Java using the Swing library.

+## The main goal of the project is to understand the Swing library in java and work with JFrame, JPanel, ActionListener, KeyListener

 ## Features

 - Flappy Bird game with basic graphics.